Symptoms Of Broken Ribs After An Accident

 April 23, 2023 Posted In Car Accidents

-Broken ribs are a common injury that can occur after an accident, such as a car crash, sports injury, or a fall.
+Broken ribs are a common injury that can occur after an accident, such as a car crash, sports injury, or a slip and fall.
 The ribs are fragile bones that protect the chest and vital organs, and can easily break when exposed to forceful trauma.
 If you suspect you have broken ribs after an accident, it is critical to seek medical attention immediately.
 Here are some common symptoms of broken ribs to be aware of.

 Pain When Breathing Deeply or Coughing